Cabin Cruisers: Your Ultimate Guide to Choosing the Perfect Boat

 Q: What is the average cost of a cabin cruiser?

-A: Prices vary widely, ranging from $50,000 for basic models to over $500,000 for luxury versions.
+A: Prices vary widely, ranging from $50,000 to over $500,000, depending on size, features, and brand.

 Q: How many people can a cabin cruiser accommodate?